shyanyong/tp/docs/UserGuide.md

 ### How to take a medication : `take`

-Upon consuming a medication, BayMeds allows you to indicate that you have taken that medication.
+Upon consuming a medication, you may wish to indicate that you have taken 1 / 4 pills, or that you have completed your dosage for the day.
+BayMeds allows you to update prescriptions with the amount of dosage you have taken.

 In order to do so, type the following command.